Barcelona news: Cruyff urges De Jong and De Ligt to secure Camp Nou switch | Goal.com

 De Ligt, 19, is a centre-back tipped for a bright future at the highest level of the game, already displaying confidence and technique on the pitch which belies his age and racking up 31 appearances across all competitions for Ajax this term.

-De Jong, meanwhile, has been just as impressive in midfield, scoring three goals and contributing one assist in 15 Eredivisie matches this season and impressing with his ability to break up play in the middle of the park.
+De Jong, meanwhile, has been just as impressive in midfield, scoring three goals and contributing one assist in 15 Eredivisie matches this season, standing out with his ability to break up play in the middle of the park.

 Both men are expected to leave the Johan Cruyff Arena this year, with Barcelona emerging as the frontrunners to sign De Jong after successfully negotiating terms with the 21-year-old on a five-year deal.